fahdi/theme-my-login/readme.txt

 * 1.1.1 - 2009-03-16 - Prepared plugin for internationalization and fixed a PHP version bug
 * 1.1.2 - 2009-03-20 - Updated to allow customization of text below registration form
 * 1.2.0 - 2009-03-26 - Added capability to customize page titles for all pages affected by plugin
+* 2.0.0 - 2009-03-27 - Completely rewrote plugin to use page template, no more specifying template files & HTML